madhan1945/Gesture-Control-Rover/Readme.md

 # Gesture Controlled Rover

-A gesture-controlled robotic rover built using Arduino Nano, MPU6050, and NRF24L01 modules for wireless communication.
-The movement of the rover is controlled using hand gestures captured by the accelerometer sensor.
+A gesture-controlled robotic rover designed using an Arduino Nano, MPU6050 accelerometer sensor, and NRF24L01 wireless transceiver modules.
+The rover’s movement is intuitively controlled through hand gestures, with the accelerometer capturing motion data and transmitting it wirelessly to the rover for real-time navigation.

 ## Demo